-- Be confident with who they are as a deaf person - Understand the nature of their deafness and the impact it will have on their lives - Understand how hearing people communicate and use auditory information - Accept the responsibility for ensuring effective communication and knowing how to help people to adapt - Feel confident to move on from someone who is not prepared to make adaptations - Understand the hearing aid technology they use, know how to maintain it and to be aware of other technologies that can help - Know and understand the role of the different professionals they will encounter - Manage times of transition effectively - Remain safe
+- Be confident with who they are as a deaf person - Understand the nature of their deafness - Accept responsibility for ensuring effective communication as they are more knowledgeable of their own communicative needs and know how to help people to adapt to meet their needs

+- Understand how hearing people communicate and use auditory information - Understand how deaf people communicate - Understand the hearing aid technology they use, know how to maintain it and to be aware of other technologies that can help - Know and understand the role of the different professionals they will encounter - Manage times of transition effectively - Remain safe

 As real-life situations occur the programme objectives can be used to reinforce the learning opportunity created.
-These are often the most valuable experiences so it is important to ensure they are fully utilised.
+These are often the most valuable experiences, so it is important to ensure they are fully utilised.